 This year’s Thanksgiving holiday was deadly with more than 17 people dying in accidents across Georgia during the holiday weekend.
 Final accident and fatality estimates for the Thanksgiving holiday are likely to be equal to or higher than then 24 traffic accident deaths that were recorded during the same time last year.
 Speeding as a factor in accidents is on the rise across the state.
 Infrastructure upgrades would go a long way in lowering pressure on our traffic system, and keeping motorists safer.

-If you or a loved one have suffered injuries in a car accident in the metro Atlanta region or anywhere in Georgia, talk to an Atlanta car accident attorney at the Katz Law Firm and determine if you have legal rights to a claim for damages for your losses.
+If you or a loved one have suffered injuries in a car accident in the metro Atlanta region or anywhere in Georgia, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers and determine if you have legal rights to a claim for damages for your losses.
 You may qualify for damages that include medical costs, lost income, lowered earning capacity and other types for damages.
 Talk to a lawyer at our firm, and discuss your case.